tkruse/build-bench/README.md

 * gradle
 * sbt
 * buildr
+* leiningen (no junit tests)

 Installing some of those can be a pain.
 I recommend ```gvm``` for gradle, and ```gem install --user-install buildr``` for buildr.

 Cheetah was not a perfect choice for templating of files, as it makes it hard to control generated filenames.

+Running junit 4.11 tests with scala was a pain, because getting junit 4.x to work was not trivial, required 3rd party testing libs in specific versions.

 ## Running
 ```